 Creating an accessible digital experience is an intentional process and goes beyond the decisions we make.
 It starts with inclusive design – the discipline of creating digital experiences that can be shared and enjoyed by all audiences.
 When you integrate a process that considers users of all different abilities and their resulting needs from the start of a project to the end, you create better, more accessible products for everyone.

-Let’s revisit just one of the steps above.
-Audio and video transcripts enable more than only someone who is hard of hearing to understand the content of a video.
-It also allows understanding for someone who is using a computer without speakers, or in a noisy environment, not fluent in the video’s language or someone who just learns better by reading instead of listening.
+Let’s talk about adding audio and video transcripts.
+Closed captions and transcripts help people who are hard of hearing understand the content of a video.
+However, they also help a myriad of other people – people using a computer without speakers, in noisy environments, who are not fluent in the video’s language or those who learn better by reading instead of listening.